 The gas supply can be tightened onto the regulator through the access hatch shaded in the diagram below.

 E8 Gas Isolating Valve

-It is recommended that a gas isolating value be installed as close to the regulator on the gas inlet side as possible with easy access if the fascia is removed.
-This will allow for easier servicing in the future.
+As per AS/NZS 5601 it is recommended that a gas isolating valve be installed prior to the inlet of the fire for servicing in the future.